What is academic misconduct?

 - You can request reasonable adjustments and have a friend or family member present with you for support, though they won’t be able to speak on your behalf.

-- You will be able to speak on your own behalf, or have a member of the College or an appropriate KCLSU representative speak on your behalf.
+- You will be able to speak on your own behalf, or have a member of the University or an appropriate KCLSU representative speak on your behalf.

 - The Committee will determine whether there is sufficient reason to challenge the decision of the original Misconduct Committee.